I finish law school and marry that girl.

 I did 5 years as a Public Defender in the bowels of a large city with the Lumpen proletariat.
 Yes, perhaps I viewed this as some sort of penance for my past.
 We skipped a wedding and bought a house instead.

 I would not say I was actively into personal finance just yet, but I was definitely developing precursor habits.
-Like keeping track of all money pored into fixing up that first house.
+Like keeping track of all the money poured into fixing up that first house.
 I was certainly better off than my wife, who did things like keep $11,000 in her ‘no interest’ checking account.

 It was easy for us to live below our means because it came natural to us.